 A boat can create exciting memories and adventures.
-But I have to admit that my vessel got my mind tangled from time to time.
+But I must admit that my vessel got my mind tangled from time to time.
 After a period of use, the boat ride starts to feel bumpy, and even worse, the engine suddenly stalls.
 If you are in the same situation, then before paying for professional help, try cleaning the fuel tank.
 The dirty tank might be causing all these problems.

 The good news is you don’t have to detach the gas tank to clean it.
 In this article, we will provide a step-by-step guide on how to clean a boat fuel tank without removing it.

-Briefly, you will drain fuel out of the tank, then disconnect the fuel lines from the motor, and remove the fuel filter.
+Briefly, you will drain the fuel out of the tank, disconnect the fuel lines from the motor, and remove the fuel filter.
 After that, wash the tank thoroughly using a pressure washer and tank cleaner.
 When the tank is dry, reattach the fuel lines, filter, and refill it with fresh gas.
 Finally, check for leaks and start the engine to assure the procedure is carried out accurately.

 Dive in for further details!

 With time, fuel will break down and separate itself.
 The fuel sediments and residues will sink, gathering at the bottom of the tank.
 This leads to fuel contamination and clogs.
 If the tank is not cleaned, your vessel will be operating with contaminated gas, or even worse, gas won’t be able to get into the engine.
 To proceed, gather the following.